Sobekneferu: Graffiti and seals

+Statuary

 A handful of headless statues of Sobekneferu have been identified.
 In one quartzite image, she blends feminine and masculine dress with an inscription reading 'daughter of Re(?), of his body, Sobekneferu, may she live like Re forever'.
 On her torso rests a pendant modelled on that worn by Senusret III.
 Three basalt statues of the female king were found in Tell ed-Dab'a; two depict her in a seated posture, another shows her kneeling.
 In one, she is depicted trampling the Nine Bows, representing the subjugation of Egypt's enemies.
 The three statues appear to be life-sized.
 One statue with her head is known.
 The bust was held in the Egyptian Museum of Berlin but was lost during World War II.
 Its existence is confirmed by photographic images and plaster casts.
 It fits on top of the lower part of a seated statuette discovered at Semna which bears the royal symbol smꜣ tꜣwy on the side of the throne.
 The lower half is held at the Museum of Fine Arts, Boston.

-There is a statuette in the Metropolitan Museum of Art in New York that has been suggested to represent Sobekneferu, though this assignment is unverified.
-The schist bust depicts a woman in a wig, wearing a crown composed of a uraeus cobra and two vultures with outstretched wings which is of unknown iconography, and the ḥb-sd cloak.
-The base of another statue bearing her name and identified as the representation of a king's royal daughter was discovered in Gezer, though it may also refer to a daughter of Senusret I or another unknown Sobekneferu.
-A headless black basalt sphinx discovered by Édouard Naville in Khatana-Qantir bearing a damaged inscription is also tentatively assigned to Sobekneferu.
+Buildings

 There is evidence that she had structures built in Heracleopolis Magna and added to the Pyramid of Amenemhat III in Hawara.
 She left inscriptions on four granite papyriform columns found at a temple in Kom el-Akârib, while a further ten granite beams there may date to the same period.
 Her monumental works consistently associate her with Amenemhat III rather than Amenemhat IV, supporting the theory that she was the royal daughter of Amenemhat III and perhaps only a stepsister to Amenemhat IV, whose mother was not royal.
 Contemporary sources from her reign show that Sobekneferu adopted only the 'King's Daughter' title, which further supports this hypothesis.
 An example of such an inscription comes from a limestone block of 'the Labyrinth' of the Pyramid at Hawara.
 It reads 'Beloved of Dḥdḥt the good god Nỉ-mꜣꜥt-rꜥ [Amenemhat III] given [...] * Daughter of Re, Sobekneferu lord of Shedet, given all life'.
 The inscription is also the only known reference to a goddess Dḥdḥt.
 By contrast, Amenemhat IV's name does not appear at Hawara.

+Uncertain attestations

+In Israel, a possible reference to Sobekneferu before she became a ruler is found on the base of a statue discovered in Gezer.
+This statue bears her name and is identified as a representation of a 'King's Daughter'.
+However, it may also refer to a daughter of Senusret I or another unknown Sobekneferu.
+A damaged statuette (MET 65.59.1) in the Metropolitan Museum of Art in New York has been suggested to represent Sobekneferu, though this assignment is unverified.
+The schist bust depicts a woman in a wig, wearing a crown composed of a uraeus cobra and two vultures with outstretched wings which is of unknown iconography, and the ḥb-sd cloak.
+A headless black basalt or granite sphinx discovered by Édouard Naville in Qantir bearing a damaged inscription is also assigned to Sobekneferu.